-TSAHC has integrated a monitoring system that will serve to effectively and efficiently to conduct Compliance Reviews for each property within the TSAHC portfolio.
+TSAHC has integrated a monitoring system that will serve to effectively and efficiently conduct Compliance Reviews for each property within the TSAHC portfolio.
 As part of its Asset Oversight and Compliance Review function, TSAHC shall endeavor to maintain continuous knowledge on all aspects of property operations in the areas of owner maintenance, security, leasing, occupancy, financial status, and resident services so that potentially unfavorable conditions can be identified and promptly corrected.
 TSAHC staff will closely monitor issues of non-compliance relating to TSAHC bond documents and general industry practice.
-In each case of compliance or non-compliance, TSAHC will document findings and observations on the TSAHC Compliance Review Observation Report.
+TSAHC will document findings and observations on the TSAHC Compliance Review Observation Report.